 Stage One

-As soon as you feel symptoms, you need to begin a liquid-only diet to help flush out the diverticula so that they can heal.
+As soon as you feel symptoms, you need to begin a liquid-only diet to help flush out the diverticula and reduce inflammation so that they can heal.

-Drinking bone broths that are rich in natural gelatin is extremely healing for the gut lining, most especially if made at home.
+Drinking bone broths rich in natural gelatin is extremely healing for the gut lining, most especially if made at home.

 You can make very simple yet tasty soups by simmering some fresh vegetables and a few chicken legs to create a wholesome broth filled with vital nutrients that are easy to digest.

-Strain the broth and drink it three or more times per day for 2-3 days while symptoms dissipate.
+Strain the broth and drink it three or more times daily for 2-3 days while symptoms dissipate.

 You can learn how to make bone broth here.